 “I don’t have the time nor the desire to be trained on a complicated platform that doesn’t represent the core of what I do, it’s not my job”.
 I’ve heard so many times that sentence uttered by employees who finally resigned themselves to not being able to get the best out of the data to make relevant decisions.

-And yes, training is a costly and time-consuming exercise for the establishment of a data culture using old-era platforms, and Data Literacy programs are numerous, added to the fact that they still require time and investment to be truly effective.
-In short, Legacy and Modern BI platforms still require training before users are able to take hold of them.
+And yes, training is a costly and time-consuming exercise for the establishment of a data culture using old-era platforms.
+Data Literacy programs are numerous, but they still require time and investment to truly be effective.
+Legacy and Modern BI platforms still require training before users are able to take hold of them.

 Untrained users want to gain more autonomy and need to instantly understand the message behind a KPI.
 Phone calls to the analyst who created the dashboard are often a result of a lack of context, misalignment in how a KPI was calculated or how it is defined, or simply lack of cohesion.